 So, that’s where the decision often comes down to a Laser Cutter vs CNC Router.

 While they’re not exactly the same, each one offers a tremendous cutting ability depending on the machine you purchase.

-Since, each of them have their own benefits, it is not a simple answer as to which is better.
-So, we will now take a look at the main differences in a CNC router vs Laser Cutter.
+Since each of them has its own benefits, it is not a simple answer as to which is better.

 What is the difference between Laser Cutting and CNC?